hunterBhough/code-graph-rag/CONTRIBUTING.md

-# Contributing to Code Graph RAG
+# Contributing to Weavr

-Thank you for your interest in contributing to Code Graph RAG!
+Thank you for your interest in contributing to Weavr!
 We welcome contributions from the community.

 ## Getting Started

-1. **Browse Issues**: Check out our [GitHub Issues](https://github.com/vitali87/code-graph-rag/issues) to find tasks that need work
+1. **Browse Issues**: Check out our [GitHub Issues](https://github.com/vitali87/weavr/issues) to find tasks that need work
 2. **Pick an Issue**: Choose an issue that interests you and matches your skill level
 3. **Comment on the Issue**: Let us know you're working on it to avoid duplicate effort
 4. **Fork the Repository**: Create your own fork to work on